simshadows/omnifolio/README.md

 This will need to be audited for in the future.

+### I have no idea how taxation works.

+If you sell, can you use cost bases from another brokerage account to calculate the realized capital gain?

+I'm gonna need to ask an accountant for this one.

 ## License

 All original source code is licensed under the [*GNU Affero General Public License v3.0*](https://www.gnu.org/licenses/agpl-3.0.en.html).